 Though seemingly unremarkable, the village of Khushpur is sometimes described as Pakistan’s Vatican.
 It is the heart of the Catholic Church in Pakistan: this one parish has produced two bishops, over 35 priests, and hundreds of brothers and sisters.
 The National Formation Center for Catechists is also in Khushpur; catechists from all over the country are trained there.

 And one of Khushpur’s beloved sons was the late Shabaz Bhatti, the former Minorities’ Minister of Pakistan.
 He was a profoundly devout Catholic who publicly denounced the country’s infamous blasphemy laws.
 He knew that his life was at risk, but he was willing to die for Christ.
 In March 2011, he was assassinated by extremists on his way to work.

-The small town of Khushpur, with its population of almost 8,000 Catholics, lies some 25 miles south of the city of Faisalabad and is the largest almost entirely Catholic village in the entire “Islamic Republic of Pakistan,” where for the most part Christians make up only a vanishingly small minority and constantly have to contend with discrimination, obstruction and outright violence.
+The town of Khushpur, with a population of almost 8,000 Catholics, lies 25 miles south of the city of Faisalabad.
+It is the largest predominantly Catholic village in Pakistan.
+Nationally, Christians are a small minority and regularly contend with discrimination, obstruction, and outright violence.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.